magento/architecture/design-documents/redirect_domain_whitelist.md

-# Domain Whitelist for Frontend Redirects
+# Domain Whitelist for Configurable 3rd Party Redirects

-With the introduction of PWA as well as other server-client Magento solutions, the Magento host is acting as a headless server.
+With the introduction of PWA as well as other solutions, there are use cases where Magento is treated as a headless server, serving a frontend client.
 This headless Magento server can serve multiple frontend applications, potentially on different domains.
 Currently there is no defined way that Magento knows which client domains it serves and are safe to redirect the user.
 This presents a problem for some PayPal payment solutions when trying to implement them through GraphQl.